edakturk14/fuel-dapp-template/README.md

 To deploy the template locally, follow these steps:

-1. Start the fuel chain locally
+1. Start the Fuel chain locally
 ```
 yarn fuel:chain
 ```
-This will start the Fuel chain on your local machine.

 2. Deploy the example contract locally by running the following command:
 ```
 yarn fuel:deploy:local
 ```
 This will deploy an example smart contract to your local Fuel chain.
-The contract ID will be displayed in the terminal, and you will need to save it for use in later steps.
+Take note of the contract ID displayed in the terminal to use in later steps.

 3. Update the Contract ID on `.env.development` in the NextJS folder.
 This is necessary so that the frontend can communicate with the deployed smart contract.
 ```